Project Profile: Sediment Regulations Project

 The National White Paper is available here.

 (3) Success stories highlighting states’ most effective regulations and practices furthering RSM and BUDM.
-The focus will be overcoming policy and regulatory hurdles in order to improve the systems approach to cooperative federal/state sediment management.
+The focus is on overcoming policy and regulatory hurdles in order to improve the systems approach to cooperative federal/state sediment management.

 (4) A final report on effective uses of sediment regulations to implement beneficial use of dredged material, synthesizing White Paper findings with lessons learned from workshop participants.
-The report will be tailored to an audience of coastal managers, stakeholders and policy makers.
-To be released early 2023.
+The report is tailored to an audience of coastal managers, stakeholders and policy makers.
+The final report was released on March 1, 2023.